 Whenever you’re making a big change in your life, it’s important to understand the process your brain and body are going through.
-More specifically, I want you to have a solid grasp of habits: what they are and how to change them.
+More specifically, I want you to have a solid grasp of habits: what they are, and how to change them.

-The dictionary definition of habit is a “settled or regular tendency or practice, especially one that is hard to give up.”
-There are good habits and there are bad ones.
+The dictionary definition of a habit is a “settled or regular tendency or practice, especially one that is hard to give up.”
+There are good habits, and there are bad ones.

 Duhigg cites a study from MIT researchers that examines the behavior of habits in terms of a loop.

 - Cue: a trigger of some sort that makes you want to do a behavior